Awale-Abdi/Cloud-sql-etl-analytics/README.md

 - 📊 **Power Query Editor** – for data cleaning and transformation
 - 🧩 **MySQL Workbench** – for schema design, SQL querying, and user management
-- ☁️ **Azure MySQL** – for cloud deployment and multi-user access
+- ☁️ **Azure MySQL** – for cloud-based SQL deployment and database provisioning
+- ☁️ **AWS S3** – for hosting large raw and final datasets externally and linking them to GitHub
-- 📽️ **Command Prompt** – for demonstrating CLI-based data upload
+- 📽️ **Command Prompt** – for demonstrating CLI-based data upload to Azure
-- 📝 Microsoft Word – for compiling the executive summary and visualizing key query results in report format
+- 📝 **Microsoft Word** – for compiling the executive summary and final project documentation

 ---